jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (2) If regulations made under subsection (1) prescribe eligibility criteria or amounts of childcare assistance based on the income of the principal caregiver and his or her spouse or partner, the income limits so prescribed must be adjusted, by regulations made under subsection (1), by an amount equal to the percentage movement referred to in paragraph (a) or (b), as the case requires, if,—
   (a) the total percentage increase in the movements in the quarterly all groups index number of the New Zealand Consumers Price Index from that applying on 4 October 2004 is 5% or more:
   (b) the total percentage increase in the movements in the quarterly all groups index: number of the New Zealand Consumers Price Index from that applying on the date when the requirement to make the immediately preceding adjustment under this subsection arose is 5% or more.
-(3) For the purposes of any adjustment required under subsection (2), the amount of any increase must be rounded up to the nearest whole dollar amount, but any subsequent adjustment must be calculated on the amount of the increase without the rounding.
+(3) For the purposes of any adjustment required under subsection (2), the amount of— (a) any income limit to be adjusted is the amount in force immediately before the adjustment takes effect; and (b) any increase must be rounded up to the nearest whole dollar amount, but any subsequent adjustment must be calculated on the amount of the increase without the rounding.
 (4) Any adjustment required by subsection (2) contained in regulations made under subsection (1) takes effect on the first day of April following the making of those regulations.

 ### 132B Regulations providing for assessment of financial means of people requiring disability services